-The following list includes (but is not limited to) items that must be verified:
+The following items will need to be verified (but is not limited to) items that must be verified

-- 1. All sources of income not fully excluded according to PIH 2013-4 - 2.
-Full-time student status of any and all adult students - 3.
-Current assets including assets of \$5,000 or more disposed of for less than fair market value in the last two (2) years - 4.
-Allowable child care expenses - 5.
-Total allowable medical expenses of all family members in households whose head or spouse/partner is elderly or disabled - 6.
-Disability assistance expenses to include only those costs associated with attendant care or auxiliary apparatus for a disabled member of the family, which allow an adult family - 7.
-Disability for determination of preferences, allowances or deductions - 8.
-U.S. citizenship/eligible immigrant status - 9.
-Social security numbers for all family members, with the exception of those individuals who do not contend to have eligible immigration status (individuals who may unlawfully present in the United States).
-These individuals in most instances would not be eligible for a SSN.
+- All sources of income not fully excluded according to PIH 2013-4 - Full-time student status of any and all adult students - Current assets including assets of \$5,000 \$50.000 or more disposed of for less than fair market value in the last two (2) years - Allowable child care expenses

-- 10. "Preference" status - 11.
-Familial status or Spousal relationship - 12.
-Verification of Reduction in Benefits for Noncompliance (ie.for Social Security/SSI benefits or welfare benefits) - 13.
-The PHA will obtain written verification from the welfare agency stating that the family's benefits have been reduced for fraud or noncompliance before denying a family's request for rent reduction. - 14.
-Legal Identity verification includes the following items: - a.
+- Total allowable medical expenses of all family members in households whose head or spouse/partner is elderly or disabled - Disability assistance expenses to include only those costs associated with attendant care or auxiliary apparatus for a disabled member of the family, which allow an adult family - Disability for determination of preferences, allowances or deductions - U.S. citizenship/eligible immigrant status - Social security numbers for all family members, with the exception of those individuals who do not contend to have eligible immigration status (individuals who may unlawfully present in the United States).
+These individuals in most instances would not be eligible for a SSN. - "Preference" status - Family Composition - Familial status or Spousal relationship - Verification of Reduction in Benefits for Noncompliance (ie.for Social Security/SSI benefits or welfare benefits) - The PHA will obtain written verification from the welfare agency stating that the family's benefits have been reduced for fraud or noncompliance before denying a family's request for rent reduction. - Legal Identity verification includes the following items: - a.
 A valid state or federally issued identification card or driver license displaying a photo of the individual, for persons at least 18 years or - b.
 Birth certificates for minors - c.
-Documents including a photo issued by the INS - 15.
-Family Composition
+Documents including a photo issued by the INS - All income (earned or unearned), - Zero-income status of household. - Full-time student status for students who are eighteen (18) years or older, - Current assets including assets disposed of for less than fair market value in last two (2) years, - Childcare expenses that allow an adult family member to be employed or to further his/her education or seek employment, - Total medical expenses of all family members in households whose head or spouse is elderly or disabled, - Disability assistance expenses, which include only those costs associated with attendant care or auxiliary apparatus(es) for a disabled member of the family, which allow an adult family member to be employed, - Legal identity, - U.S. citizenship/eligible immigrant status, - Social Security Numbers for all family members age six years and older, - Preference status, - Familial/marital status when needed for head or spouse definition, - Disability for determination of preferences, allowances or deductions, and - Completion of Community Service Requirement (unless exempt).

+VERIFICATION OF REDUCTION IN BENEFITS FOR NONCOMPLIANCE

+The PHA will obtain written verification from the county welfare agency stating the family's benefits have been reduced for fraud or noncompliance before denying the family's request for rent reduction.